pexip/os-nodejs/doc/api/child_process.md

 the parent Node.js process and the spawned subprocess.
 These pipes have limited (and platform-specific) capacity.
-If the subprocess writes to stdout in excess of that limit without the output being captured, the subprocess blocks waiting for the pipe buffer to accept more data.
+If the subprocess writes to stdout in excess of that limit without the output being captured, the subprocess blocks, waiting for the pipe buffer to accept more data.
 This is identical to the behavior of pipes in the shell.
 Use the `{ stdio: 'ignore' }` option if the output will not be consumed.